-First off boil some eggs.
+- First off boil some eggs.
 Depending on how many guests you are expecting will tell you how many to boil.
 In my family were good with about 3 deviled eggs a piece (actually that’s a low average depending on how good they are).
 I’d say boil a dozen and you can always make egg salad with the left overs.

 - Lastly, either put them in the fridge and save for later or start peeling.
 The shell should come right off especially if you get a good grasp of the membrane just under the shell.

-Let the shelled eggs rest on a paper towel to absorb the excess moisture.
+- Let the shelled eggs rest on a paper towel to absorb the excess moisture.

-While the eggs are resting; whisk together the mayo, mustard and spices in a medium bowl.
+- While the eggs are resting; whisk together the mayo, mustard and spices in a medium bowl.

-Slice eggs long ways and scoop out the cooled yolks into the bowl with the mayo mixture.
+- Slice eggs long ways and scoop out the cooled yolks into the bowl with the mayo mixture.
 Be careful not to tear the whites.
 Note: warm whites are easier to tear.

 - With the back of a dinner spoon mash the yolks into the mayo mixture until all the egg yolk lumps are gone.
 Taste test…adjust seasoning.

-With 2 spoons, scoop (like cookie dough) egg yolk mixture back into egg whites.
+- With 2 spoons, scoop (like cookie dough) egg yolk mixture back into egg whites.
 Smooth out semi compact.

-Garnish with more fresh dill (cutting with scissors over eggs).
+- Garnish with more fresh dill (cutting with scissors over eggs).
 Add a couple of capers, finely chopped olives, pimentos, etc. if you like or garnish with an assortment of morsels.

 Scooping vs. Piping Deviled Eggs